NAlexH2/nahrednetv1/README.md

 <br />

 # How is this being deployed?
-What are you using to make this website.
+What are you using to make this website?

 This website is being deployed with [AWS Amplify](https://aws.amazon.com/amplify/faqs/) through GitHub every time a new push has been detected.
-Probably not great for larger scale projects, but perfectly fine for this!
+I wanted to explore managing a website through a more enterprise perspective and felt this was a great choice.
+With AWS I was also able to establish a personal email through my website that people are able to contact me with.
+The form on the site also sends me an email to this address when filled out and submitted correctly.

 Additionally, the website is built using a combination of HTML (with [Bootstrap](https://getbootstrap.com/)), CSS and JavaScript.
-The weather is pulled from [OpenWeather](https://openweathermap.org/) and uses an API to identify the current temperature in Portland, Oregon based on a latitude and long.

-The greeting was also written in JavaScript.
+Utilizing the `Date` library with JavaScript, a greeting is displayed based on the users location and current time of day.
 It pulls the users local time and determines (based on 24hr format) if it's before noon, after-noon or the evening (past 4pm).

 The contact form is handled by [Formspree](https://formspree.io).